alexch/codelikethis/public/lessons/javascript/objects.md

 SyntaxError: Unexpected string
 ```

+# Dots vs. Brackets 2

-If you get those errors, revert to brackets, which is more reliable:
+If you get an error when setting a property, revert to brackets, which are more reliable:

 ```javascript
 > capitals['New York'] = 'Albany'